ga-curriculum/dom-events/responding-to-events/README.md

 ![Hero image](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to create in-memory elements and add them to the DOM.

 ## App overview